ledoux7/ShotTrackingAnalysis/README.md

 |Harrison Barnes|90|200|0.45|0.366|0.084|164|448​|

 For the earlier seasons there seems to be some selection bias going on where made field goals are more likely to be graded as turnaround or fadeaway shots.
-From 16 onward it

 ## Grading of 3 pointers